-\paragraph{Experimental setup} To evaluate the impact of emulated hyperspectral data on downstream biophysical parameter retrieval, we consider a LUT-based inversion for \textit{Chlorophyll a+b} ($C_{ab}$) estimation.
-The LUTs are generated from simulated PROSAIL data and are applied to hyperspectral emulated images using different models, namely P2P, FC-VAE-pre, MLP, and GPR models.
-The resulting $C_{ab}$ maps are compared to reference $C_{ab}$ obtained from the original hyperspectral simulated data.
+To evaluate the impact of emulated hyperspectral data on downstream biophysical parameter retrieval, we consider a LUT-based inversion for \textit{Chlorophyll a+b} ($C_{ab}$) and for \textit{Leaf Area Index} (LAI).
+The LUTs are generated from simulated PROSAIL data and are applied to hyperspectral emulated images produced by P2P, FCVAE-pre, 1D-CNN, and GP + VAE DEC emulators.
+For this use case, we built new look-up tables dedicated to the retrieval experiment, distinct from those used to generate the hyperspectral dataset on which the emulators were trained, so as to avoid data leakage between training data and evaluation.
+The resulting $C_{ab}$ and LAI maps are compared to reference values obtained from the original hyperspectral simulated data.
 Figure~\ref{fig:lai-retrieval} illustrates the overall experimental process.

-\paragraph{Results on biophysical parameter retrieval} Figure~\ref{fig:err} reports the relative errors of \textit{Chlorophyll a+b} ($C_{ab}$) retrieval obtained from hyperspectral emulated images using different models.
-The P2P emulator achieves the lowest relative error (0.28\%), followed by the MLP (0.35\%) and the FC-VAE-pre (0.50\%).
-All these three methods show similar error spatial distribution, with higher errors mainly concentrated in transition areas between vegetation parcels, while interior regions remain accurately reconstructed.
-By contrast, the GPR-based emulation yields substantially larger errors (21.52\%), with pronounced artifacts and a clear degradation of retrieval accuracy in regions with high $C_{ab}$ values.
-These results indicate that, while several learning-based emulators preserve retrieval performance to a similar extent, classical regression-based approaches may introduce distortions that significantly impact nonlinear inversion outcomes.